killerfrienddk/Opentdb-Trivia/README.md

 ### Login info
-Facebook and Google login is dummy logins they are made to just login on clicking on the icons.
+The Facebook and Google login options are dummy logins.
+They are designed to allow users to log in by clicking on the icons without requiring a password.
+Please note that these logins are currently not functional.
 ```
 Website: https://killerfrienddk.github.io/opentdb-trivia
 Email: admin@outlook.dk
 Password: admin
 ```

-I did not really have too much time to make this, I have a pretty strict schedule atm.
-Please keep in mind I am not good at design ;)

-Also I have not really used Tailwind that much, if you look at my project's code then you should see some places where it is better applied than other places.
-This is because I slowly descovered ways of using it that makde it easier to make the same design or similar designs.
+I didn't have a lot of time to work on this project, as I have a very strict schedule at the moment.
+Please keep in mind that I am not skilled in design.
+Additionally, I haven't used Tailwind much, so you may notice some places in the code where it is applied better than others.
+This is because I gradually learned how to use it more effectively as I worked on the project.

-## Things I would want to make better if I had more time
+### If I had more time, there are a few things I would like to improve:

-1. Error handling on if there is no more questions left.
+Add error handling for when there are no more questions left.
-2. I would have loved to make some modals.
-For when you just login prompting you to click start a game maybe to choose which dificulty you are wanting to play on.
-3. Was planning on making toasts on some actions.
+Implement modals, such as one that appears when you log in, asking you to start a game or select a difficulty level.
+Add toasts for certain actions.
-4. Styling of nav bar, the nav bar is a bit meh, I did not do much to it since I felt it was not really a big part of the assignment, adding a bruger menu might help a bit but it seems to be fine without one, since it scales okay.
+Enhance the styling of the nav bar.
+While it's not a major focus of the project, adding a user menu could make it look better.
+However, it's currently sufficient as it scales well.
+Implement measures to prevent users from accessing the results page and seeing all of the results.
+Create a tooltip script using a directive.
+Develop more custom components.
-5. Figure out a way to get rid of the hash tags in the url.
-It seems that if you do not use the hash mode then it will simply not work on reloading it will return a 404 on github pages.
+Find a way to remove hash tags from the URL.
+Currently, if the hash mode is not used, the page will not work when reloaded and will return a 404 error on GitHub Pages.